Dubai International Financial Free Zone Authority

 Total Estimated Cost

-The total cost to set up a holding company in DIFC is estimated to be above $25,000
+The cost of establishing a holding company in DIFC will be estimated to be over 25,000 dollars.

 We provide end-to-end solutions to all clients in the business setup of DIFC, licensing amendment services in DIFC, and PRO services in DIFC as per the rules and regulations of Dubai International Financial Center.